zoffixznet/perl6.party/post/Introducing-Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

 submit a fix.
 You never know when a one-off contributor will become a regular core developer.

 The Guide promises the core devs will answer questions and help walk the interested volunteers through the fixes of specially labeled Issues, so keep an eye open for such questions and help people out.
+Also, when filing the Issues for newcomers, add a few tips and suggestions on how the Issue can likely be fixed.

 ## That's It